Codebrahma/cbweb/posts/intro-art-creating-successful-products/2017-06-08-Intro-to-the-Art-of-Creating-Successful-Products.md

 ---
 templateKey: 'blog-post'
-title: 'Intro to the Art of Creating Successful Products '
+title: 'Intro to the Art of Creating Successful Products'
 date: 2017-06-08
 featuredpost: true
 description: >-
   Intro to the Art of Creating Successful Products
 author: Anand Narayan
+link: /intro-art-creating-successful-products
 tags:
 - mobile app
 ---

 > ‘Creating a successful product is seldom a matter of chance.’